How to Build a Workspace That Protects Your Focus

 · Johannes Millan · productivity · 13 min read

-In an age where knowledge workers check email dozens of times per hour and the average smartphone user receives 46 push notifications per day (Pielot & Rello, 2017), focus has become our scarcest cognitive resource.
-The good news: by intentionally shaping your environment, you can dramatically increase your capacity for deep work and meaningful output.
+In an age where knowledge workers check email frequently and smartphone users receive dozens of notifications per day (Pielot & Rello, 2017), focus has become a scarce cognitive resource.
+The good news: by intentionally shaping your environment, you can make deep work easier to protect.

 This guide combines insights from cognitive neuroscience, environmental psychology, and behavioral design to help you build a distraction-free workspace–both in the physical world and your digital ecosystem.
 For a comprehensive overview of focus strategies and workflow optimization, see our Developer Productivity Hub, which covers context switching, tool integration, and protecting your deep work time.